Check out this article by Alex Case with tips for approaching first lessons with young learners.

 I have often had to start a class with a list of names as the only information I have.
-Even this can be improved by having a photo with each name, so you can start to use their names from the first minute – very useful for both discipline and making a personal connection.
+Even this can be improved by having a photo with each name, so you can start using their names from the first minute – very useful for discipline and making a personal connection.
 This is just a start.
-There is plenty of other useful information that could easily be found out from your students’ parents, classmates, or previous teachers that will help you plan a class that is good for a new group of students.
-Ages and previous language study are obvious, but information such as the students’ hobbies, best and worst school subjects, and their reasons for joining the class will help a lot too.
+Plenty of other helpful information could easily be found from your students’ parents, classmates, or previous teachers to help you plan a good class for a new group of students.
+Ages and previous language study are apparent, but information such as the students’ hobbies, best and worst school subjects, and their reasons for joining the class will also help.

 Getting all this information before the class starts may be difficult.
-Luckily, you can find out a lot of these things in a well-planned first class.
-Having a range of activities that tests students’ powers of memory, logic, and physical coordination will give you a good idea of what kind of games and activities they will like in future classes and the most effective way of teaching them.
+You can find many of these things in a well-planned first class.
+Having a range of activities that test students’ powers of memory, logic, and physical coordination will give you a good idea of what kind of games and activities they will like in future classes and the most effective way of teaching them.
 Having activities where students tell the class something about themselves will also help with judging what they like and need, even with very simple language such as Do you like bananas?/No, I don’t.
-This personalisation also helps to show the students that you are interested in them as people, and that they can use English to really express themselves.
-Finally, activities where students can choose the language they use can help you assess what students already know.
+This personalisation also helps show the students that you are interested in them as people and that they can use English to express themselves.
+Finally, activities where students can choose their language can help you assess what they already know.

 2. Teach as much as you can as soon as you can